innovationOUtside/ipython_magic_sqlalchemy_schemadisplay/README.md

 - Python: see *requirements.txt*
 - O/S: see *apt.txt*

 Set up a database.
-FOr example, load the SQL magic:
+For example, load the SQL magic:

 ```python
 %load_ext sql